carlfranklin/MAUIAndroidFS/README.md

 }
 ```

-We are creating a `NotificationChannel` with the `ChannelId` we declare earlier.
-The notification has a name “Background Service Channel” and an importance level.
-This needs to be set to **Low** or higher.
-If we set it anything above **Low** we’ll hear a sound when the notification is sent/updated.
-The user can disable this, but you may or may not prefer a low importance so your service is less intrusive.
+Look at `OnCreate()`, which we are overriding.

+> The `CA1416` warning is related to platform compatibility checks in .NET.
+It's part of a set of warnings and errors that help developers avoid inadvertently using APIs that are not available on the platforms they intend to run their code on.
+CA1416 specifically warns when code uses an API that doesn't exist on the platforms specified in the `[SupportedOSPlatform]` and `[UnsupportedOSPlatform]` attributes.
+By writing `#pragma warning disable CA1416`, the developer is saying "I know this code might be using APIs that aren't available on all platforms, but I want to suppress the warnings about it."

+We are creating a `NotificationChannel` with the `ChannelId` we defined on line 10.

+The notification has a name “Background Service Channel” and an importance level of **High**.

+Finally, we are creating the notification channel, which can be accessed by the `ChannelId`.

 Replace */Platforms/Android/MainActivity.cs* with the following: